daniela-gingold/coronavirus-simulation/README.md

-The solution was developed during Hackorona's hackaton along with other team members.
+The solution was developed during Microsoft's Hackorona's hackaton along with other team members.